Envirometrix/PredictiveSoilMapping/main.md

     typically paid to collect environmental data and produce maps,

--   NGOs and public interest groups that advocate for sustainability or environmental protection
+-   NGOs and public interest groups that advocate for sustainability or environmental protection,

--   Universities and research institutions with interests in teaching or conducting environmental research
+-   Universities and research institutions with interests in teaching or conducting environmental research,

 -   Industry associations and professional certification bodies,

--   Commercial companies that provide products or services in the areas of computing, spatial analysis and the environment
+-   Commercial companies that provide products or services in the areas of computing, spatial analysis and the environment.

 One would expect that partners willing to contribute a sustaining subscription would have something to gain from being active